What Is the RTM Diamond Pattern? Trading the Diamond Pattern in the RTM Style

 Comments:0

-The RTM diamond pattern is one of the core setups in RTM that misleads buyers and sellers when market-makers and large financial institutions are gathering liquidity.
+The RTM Diamond Pattern is one of the main patterns in the RTM style that deceives both buyers and sellers.
+This pattern appears when market makers and large financial institutions are accumulating liquidity in the market.

 RTM diamond pattern